bfb508/up206a_finalproject/projectassignments/week05/projectupdate020521.md

 ## Research Question
 How does transit mobility compare across Los Angeles?

 Purpose: We hope to gain insights in how the intersection of race, income, and geographic location can radically impact Angelenos' daily lives.
-Though mobility is one dimension within transportation that's part of a broader fabric of social determinants, it's important for us as as planners to understand how these spatial reverberate across Los Angeles.
+Though mobility is one dimension within transportation that's part of a broader fabric of social determinants, it's important for us as as planners to understand how these spatial factors reverberate across Los Angeles.

 ## Data Sources
 [Census Data via Census Reporter](https://censusreporter.org/profiles/16000US0644000-los-angeles-ca/)